 I fear some in the Church have redefined “excellence” to mean the antonym of “excess,” or worse now to mean a particular style or level of production complexity.
 It is not!
 Excellence in production occurs equally in simplicity as it does complexity.
 Excellence (and excess) are not defined by how many moving lights, cameras or audio input channels a production uses, but rather how and why those tools are used.

 It is my experience that conversations regarding excellence versus excess never occur in the secular marketplace non-church projects I work on.
-Recently I’ve worked on a 9/11 tribute to air on ESPN, Bill Maher: Live From Oklahoma (HBO), the Songwriter’s Hall of Fame, Bruno Mars 24K Magic (CBS) and Jesus Christ Superstar Live!
-(NBC).
+Recently I’ve worked on a concert at Carnegie Hall, a Mayoral State of the City address, parades on and NBC.
 Not once have any of these networks, producers, artists or crew members warned that we must be careful to keep excellence in check lest it result in something bad.

 Some may say, “well those are mostly secular events, those producers do not care about excess as we do at my church, those producers probably want excess!”
 To which I would respond that each of these clients want quality, none want excess.
 Excess is expensive.
 Quality, no matter what the size the production is always a good investment.

-Outside of a church subculture “excellence” is simply defined as a state of eminence, having a high rank or reputation.
+Outside of some church subcultures “excellence” is simply defined as a state of eminence, having a high rank or reputation.
 Excellence is being remarkably good, estimable, fine, admirable.
 Whereas excellence’s antonyms are inferiority and mediocrity.

 Again, the opposite of excellence is not excess.
 The opposite of excellence is failure.

-The obscuration regarding excellence is not limited to my church tech-artist friends, but rather stems downward from (some) church leaders to their staff and laity.
-At a WFX conference a keynote speech was given by the pastor of Outreach Magazine’s 2013 #51st largest church in America with almost 9,000 in weekly attendance.
+The incoherence regarding excellence is not limited to my church tech-artist friends, but rather stems downward from (some) church leaders to their staff and laity.
+At a WFX conference a keynote speech was given by the pastor of one of the largest church’s in America with (pre-pandemic) 13,000 in weekly attendance.
 In the pastor’s speech he referred to excellence as being just a technique used by churches to appeal to de-churched people.
 It seems the pastor believes excellence is nothing but a “style” no different than choosing to wear a V-neck versus a crew-neck shirt to appeal to a particular church demographic.
 I quote from his speech,

 “Now in a conference like this where many of you have some involvement in worship and technology and leading, there is one example that I really want to hit on.
 It is the example of excellence.
 And I want you to think with me for just a moment because for many of us excellence has moved its way to becoming a core value.
 But if we were to step back and think about it the drive for excellence came in a time, place and a period where a lot of churches were trying to reach what we call ‘de-churched people.’
 People who had gone to church at a young age and bailed out as soon as they could get out because it was kind of boring and it was ‘schlocky.’
 And somebody came along and said ‘this can be done with excellence’ and people’s eyes opened and people flocked back to church.
 Excellence was a tool to reach people for Jesus Christ.
 Excellence also came onto the scene in our circles during a cultural time frame where excellence was a really high value.
 One of the top selling business books was, ‘In search of,’ do you know, ‘excellence.’
 I challenge you to go onto Amazon right now and find any books that have excellence in the title.
 But it was also a day and age of conspicuous consumption.
 The way that you showed you had made it was to have an expensive watch that you were wearing or designer clothes with a particular label or whatever it would be.
 And now right before us the entire culture is shifted.
 Whereas before excellence was the key to get attention, excellence was the key to what everybody wanted, there are now two completely different keys to our culture: the first one is authenticity.
 People want to know that you are real and in fact if you are too excellent and too sharp they see you as phony, they see you as manufactured, ‘are you real?’ ….
 The second one is what I like to call the Bono factor.
 ‘What are you doing for someone else?’
 Because any church, any organization that comes off as selfish is going to be rejected by 17-70 year olds.”